 Note for music education students: It is highly recommended that you complete a field experience in classroom music (K-12) in either ED 330 or ED 378/ED 379.

-- Students will attend a Sign-up Session where they will look over the potential assignments and choose an appropriate one.
+- Students will receive an email with a link to look over the potential assignments and choose an appropriate one.

 - If you prefer to arrange a placement at another site, you must obtain prior approval from a faculty person in the Education Department.